energywebfoundation/origin/packages/ew-utils-demo/README.md

 When the command is finished you have to start a blockchain:
 * ganache / testrpc: to run this testchain simply run the command <code>npm run start-ganache</code>
-* parity: if you're using docker you can run the command <code>npm run parity-docker</code>
 * your own blockchain client connected to any ethereum-like chain (e.g. Tobalaba)

 This demo is using raw-transactions, so you don't have to unlock your accounts in the blockchain-client.
 Because this demo was developed with Tobalaba in mind the current gasPrice is set to 0 thus enabling sending transaction from accounts without any balance.<br>